 - Can I submit the same project to another funder besides the MDA?

-- Yes, you can apply to multiple funders for the same (or a similar/related project.)
-You are required to include that information in the last question of the application.
+- Yes, you can apply to multiple funders for the same (or a similar or related) project.
+You must include this information in your application.

 - Is there a minimum or maximum acre limit for the project?